 The causes of infertility frequently defy clear western medical explanation.
 However, a traditional Chinese medical consultation may point towards possible factors.
 These can be as basic as stress or overwork, or sometimes other, more subtle disharmonies are identified.
 In all cases though, the cause from a Chinese medical perspective, allows me to devise a treatment plan.

-Ideally, I would see you weekly for at least three menstrual cycles before IVF treatment begins.
-This is in order to prepare your body for IVF.
-This might not be possible if you are on the brink of beginning your IVF cycle and have only just heard about the benefits of acupuncture.
+Ideally, I would see you weekly for at least two or three menstrual cycles before IVF treatment begins.
+This might not be possible if you are on the brink of beginning your drug cycle and have only just heard about the benefits of acupuncture.
 In this case, do not be put off and at least arrange some acupuncture to improve your chances of success, and to help with any stress and anxiety you may be feeling.

 Bear in mind IVF may circumvent ovulation problems and failure of sperm to fertilise the egg, but it still relies on the embryo then successfully implanting.
 For this to happen, your womb lining must be receptive and sufficiently thick.
 My treatment approach is therefore to try to encourage a thick womb lining, whilst also trying to put you into the best possible state of overall health in the time we have.
 It makes sense that an embryo is more likely to implant into a receptive womb within a healthy body.

 Once IVF treatment begins, your acupuncture sessions can include specifics for each stage of the IVF cycle.
 Our aims can include the following: